The Oldest House in Santa Fe

 What makes New Mexican food so different is its use of spices, herbs, and New Mexican chile peppers that make for such unique flavors.

-The chile pepper used in so many dishes is the Hatch Chile Pepper.
+The chile pepper used in many New Mexican dishes is the Hatch Chile Pepper.
 Both green and red Hatch chile peppers are used, with the red being an aged green chile pepper.

 Tomasita’s pork tamales covered in red chile sauce is the best!